zzossig/rabbit/README.md

 XML Path Language(XPath) 3.1 is W3C recommendation since 21 march 2017.
 The rabbit language is built for selecting HTML nodes with XPath syntax.

-# API will be changed in the near future

 ## Overview

 Rabbit language is built for HTML, not for XML.
 Since XPath 3.1 is targeted for XML, it was not possible to implement all the concepts listed in [https://www.w3.org/TR/xpath-31/](https://www.w3.org/TR/xpath-31/).
 But in most cases, it is fair enough for selecting HTML nodes with rabbit language.